darkfender85/CleverProgrammerCourse/Mod-10/TwitterClone/twitter-clone-app/readme.md

     - Import Twitter class in `app.js` with `const twitter = new Twitter();`
     - Initialize and use the `twitter` object to now do somethong like `twitter.get(...).then(...).catch(...)`

-## TODO(API, TOGETHER): Move the API Token to .env file and import it
+## DONE(API, TOGETHER): Move the API Token to .env file and import it

 ## TODO: Complete `getTwitterData()` function to retrieve data from our API